Krzyzewski: No ‘plan of execution’ for NCAA hoops reforms

 DURHAM, N.C.
-(AP) — Duke coach Mike Krzyzewski doesn’t believe the NCAA coordinated its reforms well enough.
+(AP) — Duke coach Mike Krzyzewski doesn’t believe the NCAA went far enough with its reforms when it comes to how the changes were coordinated.

 Speaking two days after the governing body announced numerous changes following a high-profile corruption scandal in college basketball, Krzyzewski on Friday said he approves the intent behind the changes but added that “they don’t have a plan of execution.”